Basement Toilet

 Installing a Toilet System in Your Basement

 Installing your downstairs toilet and basement bathroom pump is a simple process.
-Saniflo macerating toilet pumps are straightforward and well-suited to full-bathroom installs and will function just like a regular one once they’re in place, sending your effluent out to your septic system with ease.
+The Saniflo macerating toilet system utilizes a compact design, making it ideal for tight spaces like basements.
+It operates by using a motor, impeller, and macerator blades to pulverize waste into fine particles, creating a slurry that can be easily pumped out through a discharge pipe.
+This technology ensures straightforward installation and functionality, allowing the system to function just like a regular toilet once in place, sending your effluent out to your septic system with ease.

 Some Saniflo toilets, such as the SaniAccess 3, include modular compartments that allow you instant access to the motor, which makes clearing potential clogs simple and straightforward.
 If you choose not to install one of your own pumps, it’s easy to find a professional plumber to help you with the job.